Chinese firm sues Obama for blocking wind farm near drone site

 Ralls Corp, which is owned by two Chinese nationals, was installing wind turbines close to the training site in Oregon, which, according to the facility's web site, is used to test unmanned drones - a highly sensitive and prized U.S. technology.

-The U.S. Navy says the training site's airspace is also the only restricted area in western United States where fighter jets conduct training manoeuvres at high speed and very low altitudes.
+The U.S. Navy says the training site's airspace is also the only restricted area in western United States where fighter jets conduct training maneuvers at high speed and very low altitudes.

 Obama put the brakes on the project last week and ordered Ralls to sell off the four planned wind farms due to national security risks, the first time since 1990 that a U.S. president has formally blocked a business transaction or required a sale on such grounds.
 Ralls Corp has until December 27 to comply.